-- Double leading underscore () in name (strictly private): e.g. value - "Invisible" from outside of the class - Strong "you cannot touch this" policy (which is enforced) - Single leading underscore () in name (private/protected): e.g. value - Can be accessed from outside, but really shouldn't - "Don't touch this (unless you are a subclass)" policy - Most attributes in CS134 should start with a single underscore - No leading underscore (public): e.g. value - Can be freely used outside class - These conventions apply to method names and attribute names
+- Double leading underscore () in name (strictly private): e.g. value - "Invisible" from outside of the class - Strong "you cannot touch this" policy (which is enforced) - Single leading underscore () in name (private/protected): e.g. value - Can be accessed from outside, but really shouldn't - "Don't touch this (unless you are a subclass)" policy - Most attributes in CSI34 should start with a single underscore - No leading underscore (public): e.g. value - Can be freely used outside class - These conventions apply to methods names and attributes class TestingAttributes():